parallelno/Vector06c/README.md

 To get a complete setup you want to install TASM_Assembler extantion for Visual Studio Code:
 1. Run VS Code
-2. Hit "Extensions" button (4 squares icon) on the left side
+2. Hit the "Extensions" (4 squares icon) on the left side
 3. Search for TASM_Assembler extantion
 4. Hit Install button